 The dress code is designed to insure the health and safety of students and to avoid distractions to the educational process, while preserving the basic rights of individuals.
 Unsafe or inappropriate is defined as anything which could undermine the morale or endanger the physical well-being of a student.
 It is our belief that good taste and judgment are keys to proper attire and appearance.
 The dress code puts focus on academics, not fashion and allows students to express themselves through personality and individual achievement.
 Dressing appropriately creates a sense of school pride and belonging as well as reducing discipline issues and distractions.
+Student are asked to dress in a manner that demonstrates they have respect for themselves and for others

 - Shorts / skorts may be worn to school if they are no shorter than five (5) inches above the top of the kneecap.
 No biking shorts, spandex, or tight fitting shorts.